petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 [Installing Elasticsearch](./installing-elasticsearch.md) and [Connecting to Elasticsearch](./connecting-to-elasticsearch.md) show enabling and configuring security; see them for the 7.3+ applicable security configurations.
 ```

-The Liferay Connector to Elasticsearch 7 bundled with Liferay 7.3+ includes X-Pack Security support.
-See the [Java 11 security documentation](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types) for a list of the supported key store types that can be used in the Elasticsearch 7 connector configuration.
+The Elasticsearch connector bundled with Liferay 7.3+ includes X-Pack Security support.
+See the [Java 11 security documentation](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types) for a list of the supported key store types that can be used in the Elasticsearch connector configuration.

 Create a file called